Glencore first-half profit slumps 32%

-(Reuters) - Glencore Plc (GLEN.L) reported a 32% drop in first-half core profit and said it was planning to put its Mutanda mine in the Democratic Republic of Congo into temporary care and maintenance by year end.
+Aug 7 (Reuters) - Glencore Plc reported a 32% drop in first-half core profit and said it was planning to put its Mutanda mine in the Democratic Republic of Congo into temporary care and maintenance by year end.

 Glencore last week said it had begun the turnaround of its African operations under a plan which could take up to two years.